jython/book/sandbox/functions.rst

   class definition or module import is just syntax around the underlying functions, which you can call yourself if you need to do so.
-(They are type and __import__ respectively, you will be learning more about them later.)  ======
+(They are type and __import__ respectively, you will be learning more about them later.)

 .. sidebar:: Recursion

   XXX Recursion.
-(I think it makes sense to not focus on recursion too much; it may be a fundamental of CS, but it's also rarely necessary for most end-user software development.
+(I think it makes sense to not focus on recursion too much; it may be a fundamental aspect of computer science, but it's also rarely necessary for most end-user software development.
 So let's keep it in a sidebar.)
 Demo Fibonacci, since this requires no explanation, and it's a non trivial use of recursion.

   Note that Jython, like CPython, is ultimately stack based [at least until we have some tail call optimization support in JVM].
 Recursion